Anomalous diffusion in convergence to effective ergodicity: Ergodicity convergence as diffusion phenomena

-A lattice with $N$ sites, labelled as $\{s_{i}\}_{i=1}^{N}$, which can take up two values, such as $\{1,-1\}$.
-These values implies spin up or down in the Ising Model \cite{ising25a, brush67a, baxter82a} or an activation in neuronal systems \cite{hopfield1982}.
+We first introduce the Ising model as a lattice with \(N\) sites, labeled as \(\{s_{i}\}_{i=1}^{N}\), which can take two values, such as \(\{+1,-1\}\).
+These values imply spin up or down in the Ising model \cite{ising25a, brush67a, baxter} or activation in neuronal systems \cite{little74, hopfield}.
+The total energy, given by the Hamiltonian of the system, can be expressed via two interactions—one due to nearest neighbors (NN) and one due to an external field—with coefficients \(J\) and \(H\), respectively: